-- Standard practice should be to account for treatment switching in the analysis during the planning stage of the trial to incorporate that into design and data collection strategies. - Estimand where treatment switching is handled with treatment policy is meaningful in most situations and is appropriate if subsequent therapies reflect clinical practice. - In situations when subsequent therapies are not clinical practice other estimands handling treatment switching with hypothetical strategy are more versatile. - Other than hypothetical strategies, principal stratum or composite strategies could be considered to handle intercurrent event of treatment switching.
+- Standard practice should be to account for treatment switching in the analysis during the planning stage of the trial to incorporate that into design and data collection strategies. - Estimand where treatment switching is handled with treatment policy is meaningful in most situations and is appropriate if subsequent therapies reflect clinical practice. - In situations when subsequent therapies do not reflect clinical practice, other estimands handling treatment switching with hypothetical strategy are more versatile. - Other than hypothetical strategies, principal stratum or composite strategies could be considered to handle intercurrent event of treatment switching.